classicoman2/Pd1_2021/README.md

 ### Project Release Requirements

-- [ ] EXTRA: Try deploying the prototype using a tool like **Jamstack**, **Heroku** etc. (No compta per la nota perquè no és un criteri d'avaluaciò válid pel mòdul)
+- [ ] EXTRA: Try deploying the prototype using a tool like **Jamstack**, **Heroku** etc. and put the link on top of this document (No compta per la nota perquè no és un criteri d'avaluaciò válid pel mòdul)

 ## SPRINTS

 ### SPRINT: Checkpoint-1
 `Deadline: **Tuesday 9/11**`

 - [ ] S1.1 - A Private Github Repository has been created (add me - classicoman2 - as a collaborator) and [insert the link in this document](https://docs.google.com/spreadsheets/d/1r3_kRMr3bCyDJZAW448TioSksqnoB2WwEnhjdW6GiEY/edit#gid=0)
 - [ ] S1.2 - Tasks 0.1 1.1 1.2 1.3 have been completed

 ### SPRINT: Checkpoint-2